1. Previous: Chapter 3

 Adding More Functions

-For example, we can easily add a function that calculates the area of the circle.
+For example, we can add a function that calculates the area of the circle.

 class Circle(var radius: Double) {